Albert & Bessie Kronkosky State Natural Area

 Hill Country Preserve

-The Albert & Bessie Kronkosky State Natural Area will protect a very special piece of the Hill Country.
-You’ll be able to see wildlife in natural settings, hear coyotes in the distance, view stars to the northwest, and go camping and hiking.
+The Albert & Bessie Kronkosky State Natural Area protects a very special piece of the Texas Hill Country.
+You will be able to see wildlife in natural settings, hear coyotes in the distance, view stars to the northwest, and go camping and hiking once the site opens.

 Family ranch